DRUM Agency: BKV

-BKV was founded as Bennet Kuhn Varner in 1981 with Six Flags Theme Parks as one of the first clients.
+BKV was founded as Bennet Kuhn Varner in 1981 with Six Flags as one of the first clients.

 In 1996, BKV created and produced a two-minute DRTV commercial for Dirt Devil to introduce the Broom Vac three months before a retail launch.
 This direct response television campaign sold a total of 100,000 units during the period.
 The ad was launched after the Christmas season and helped lead into the Mother's Day gift-buying season.

 Early and mid-March 2001, BKV launched a series of direct response television commercials for Marietta's Matria Healthcare Inc. for their diabetes self-care division.
 The DRTV commercials target audience was seniors age 65 and over.
 They were to call a toll-free number to order diabetes-care supplies through the mail instead of through pharmacies.

 June 2001, Direct Results Network was created as a sister company of BKV.
 In 2002, the name was changed to Response Mine Interactive (RMI).

 In 2002, Ad Age named BKV one of the top agencies by U.S. direct marketing revenue at #49.

 On Sept 2, 2005, BKV employees collected money on the streets of Buckhead for victims of Hurricane Katrina.
 Agency owners Brent Kuhn and Maribett Varner matched the donation raised and BKV sent $3,218 to the American Red Cross.

 In 2006, BKV began using marketing techniques to better reach clients and consumers by using video and audio Podcasts and mobile platforms.

 In 2007, Equifax chose BKV to handle its $11 million account for direct response, search engine optimization and marketing services.
 To expand communication programs beyond the internet, Equifax chose to utilize print, direct mail and direct response television.